anverbogatov/anverbogatov.github.io/content/posts/modeling/content/domain-storytelling.md

 3. Modeler validates domain story diagram by showing it to Domain Expert

 And now, imagine that you need to explain how to do a Domain Storytelling workshop to somebody who had never before heard about Domain Storytelling.
+With diagram like this you can even share it and do not explain things by yourself.

+That is a good example of how Domain Storytelling can save and transmit knowledge about domain.

+## Rules
+There are some rules you should know about to do Domain Storytelling right.

+### 1. One story = one diagram
+One domain story diagram must represent only one business process.
+Just one end to end flow.
+That means that all actors, work objects and their activities are moved / executed toward one defined goal.
+Domain Storytelling is not about representing everything that happens in the company or in business domain.
+It is more about details vital for understanding of the business.

+So, keep in mind when you start draw a story you need to think about goal that must be achieved in your particular scenario.
+### 2. Actors must be unique, Work Objects can be duplicated
+Domain stories must contain only one instance each of actors drawn on a diagram.
+If you think that there are too many activities drawn on a diagram, and it became a mess - then you should consider drawing another diagram to represent part of the business process drawn on current one or consider changing level of details you used while drawing.
+Because maybe you just wanted to represent every small step of the business process on the diagram.

+And there is another situation with Work Objects.
+You can duplicate Work Objects on your domain story diagram for any part of the business process drawn there.
+### 3. No conditions
+One domain story diagram must represent only one business flow.
+If there are situations where some part of the business process can happen only in case of certain conditions met - then you should draw such variations as separate domain stories.
+### 4. 80% cases, no corner cases
+Taking into account that most of the business process will have many conditions through which the process can go, you should know that amount of diagrams that represent every particular business process flow can be very high.
+That does not mean that you should draw every variant of your business process.

+Domain Storytelling is not about covering 100% of variants of business process.
+You should not think about corner cases and rather concentrate your efforts on drawing 80%-cases (happy cases and variants significant for the business).

 ## Useful materials
 * [1] [Domain Storytelling website](https://domainstorytelling.org/)